ReadingAndThinking.com

 Based on the love entanglement between the hero and heroine Darcy and Elizabeth due to pride and prejudice, four marriages are written about: Elizabeth and Darcy, Jane and Bentley, Lydia and Wickham, and Charlotte, and Collins.

 Darcy is proud and arrogant; Elizabeth is clever and willful and stands for prejudice.
-Finally, true love finally breaks this pride and prejudice, and the novel ends at the wedding ceremony.
+Finally, true love breaks this pride and prejudice, and the novel ends at the wedding ceremony.

 In this novel, Austen vividly reflects the local customs and social customs of England at the end of the 18th century and the beginning of the 19th century and gives people artistic imagination.
 It is a good comedy of social customs.
 Detail Book Reviews Category.